fybrik/fybrik/docs/BackwardCompatibility.md

     - The stable versions of features appear in released software for many subsequent versions.
 ### Relations between CRD changes and Fybrik releases
 Based on the above definitions, the relation between CRD versions and Fybrik versions is unidirectional.
-Which means, CRD API changes requires at least minor Fybrik release, on the other hand not each Fybrik release requires a new CRD version.
+Which means, CRD API changes require at least minor Fybrik release, on the other hand not each Fybrik release requires a new CRD version.

 ### Upgrade Plan